 March 2020 was the beginning of a way of working that was not so spread out at that time: hybrid-remote work.
+Little did we know, hybrid would be a essential for our post-COVID company culture.

 Companies moved to remote work overnight without a timeline as to when they would be heading back to the office.
 A few months later, most companies established a hybrid-remote or full-remote work policy.
 However, we don’t have a “new norm” for work yet, but some would say we are walking into the future of remote work.